 - The cables usually consist of red, green, blue, white or another color cable with a black cable.
 The colors on your cable may be different, but the black or darkest cable is the ground, denoted as '-'.

 - Most cases have a separate cable for each setting, but some computers now have all of these cables as one large connector.
 If the computer has one large connector, it only connects in one direction.
-If you are installing a new computer motherboard into an OEM case that uses a large connector, it may not work with your motherboard since it could be proprietary.
+If you're installing a new computer motherboard in an OEM case that uses a large connector, it may not work with your motherboard since it could be proprietary.

-- Finally, the computer cannot boot if one or more of the cables is not properly connected.
+- Finally, the computer cannot boot if one or more of the cables is not connected correctly.
 If you cannot turn on the computer or receive no post, check these cables first.